nittanygeek/LiDAR-Importer/README.md

 This is a Blender LiDAR Importer I built for importing LASer (LAS) point cloud data sets.
 This addon currently ONLY supports the LAS file format.

 ## Install Instructions:
-1. First, you'll need to install Laspy.
+1. First, you'll need to install laspy[lazrs].
 Open Blender, go to the Scripting workspace, and in the Interactive Console type:
 ```
 import sys; sys.executable
 ```